How-to books are the staples of the non-fiction market. These books offer the reader a method for doing or making something.

-- Present your information in a visually appealing manner.
+- Present your manuscript in a visually appealing, well-formatted, easy-to-read manner.

 - Give your readers things to do along the way.